Borgo Egnazia is First Hospitality Partner to Offer Blue Zones Retreats

 BLUE ZONES® is a trademark of Blue Zones, LLC, and reflects the lifestyle, traditions and the environment of the world’s longest-lived people.
 Dan Buettner, Blue Zones founder, is a National Geographic Fellow and multiple New York Times bestselling author.
 He discovered five places in the world – dubbed blue zones – where people live the longest, and are healthiest: Okinawa, Japan; Sardinia, Italy; Nicoya, Costa Rica; Ikaria, Greece, and Loma Linda, California.
 Blue Zones, LLC works with communities, cities, and campuses all around the world to optimize their systems and surroundings so that healthier choices are easier.
 Their groundbreaking approach has had marked success in improving the health and well-being of large populations and entire cities.
 This will be the core of the brand-new retreats.

 The Borgo Egnazia BLUE ZONES Retreats will feature evidence-based solutions from the world’s longest-lived people delivered in a practical format that makes healthy living easy and sustainable.
 Activities include health-conscious meals and cooking classes based on the Blue Zones findings; movement sessions in the Puglian countryside; innovative workshops; and unique evening events.
-The retreats will be available at Borgo Egnazia twice in 2019 from September 16 to 21, 2019 and again from November 18 to 23, and four times in 2020 (March 16 to 21, May 4 to 9, September 7 to 12, and November 9 to 14).
+The retreats will be available at Borgo Egnazia twice in 2019 from September 16 to 21, 2019 and again from November 18 to 23, and two times in 2020 (March 16 to 21, October 19 to 24).

 “Borgo Egnazia has always had a strong commitment in delivering ‘happiness’ to people, both for its guests and staff,” said Aldo Melpignano, Founder and Managing Director of Borgo Egnazia.
 “After creating several innovative wellness programs focused on happiness, we realized that we wanted to implement a deeper science-based approach to deliver meaningful wellbeing experiences.
 We are thrilled to have partnered with Blue Zones for these innovative retreats that will provide our guests a practical format that makes healthy living easy and more sustainable.”